stwomack/TGF-Workshop-1/session_02/lab_01/lab_01.md

 ```
 4. Follow the prompts, choosing default organization and space.

+#### Create an instance of Tanzu Gemfire
+1.
+2.
+3.

 #### Build Application
+1. In a terminal window, from the directory you checked out this repo, change to the following directory:
 `cd cloud-cache-examples/hello-world`
+2. Build the application using gradlew
+`./gradlew build`
+3. Edit the manifest file, replacing name with your last name, and <SERVICE-INSTANCE-NAME> with the TGF instance you created in the previous section
+`vi manifest.yaml`
+`change 'helloworld' to 'helloworld-womack', or whatever your last name is
+`change <SERVICE-INSTANCE-NAME> with tgf-womack, of whatever you named your service instance
+4. Push the application
+`cf push`

 link:/README.md#course-materials[Course Materials home] | link:/session_03/lab_02/lab_02.adoc[Lab 2 - Binding to Cloud Foundry Services]